ssssssyy0112/climate_prediction/README.md

 Our presentation pptx with personal information erased: https://disk.pku.edu.cn:443/link/BD67CA76FD40708F2F0432BF852487E3

+Docker Hub： https://hub.docker.com/repository/docker/ssssssyy189/climate_prediction/general    You can download images from this public hub which we used in this project.

 ## Deploy Code
 Below are some deploy code we used.
 You can copy it and run directly on your machine.